Our economic outlook for the United States

 Unemployment rate

-September job creation exceeded all expectations and upended a soft-market narrative, confirming that the labor market is cooling, not cracking.
 The unemployment rate has risen from 3.4% in early 2023 to 4.1%, reflecting a normalization, not a labor market poised for rapid deterioration.
 The increase in the unemployment rate has been driven by an increase in the labor force, not by job losses.
-We foresee the unemployment rate ending the year marginally above current levels.
+We foresee the unemployment rate ending 2025 marginally above current levels.
+Wage growth in many industries still poses a risk to the Fed’s achieving its 2% inflation target.

 What I’m watching